markohautala/markohautala/README.md

 <h1>Fullstack software developer</h1>
+<h3>With Advanced Frontend Specialization</h3>

 - 👋 Hi there!
 I’m @markohautala
-- 🎓 I’m an educated teacher, making the transition to become a full stack software developer.
-I enjoy life and amongst my hobbies are producing music, staying healthy and of course, learning new code and improving my skills!
+- 💡 I enjoy creating smooth, user-friendly interfaces and strong backend systems.
+I have a really good attention to detail, a strong ability to analyze and an ability for quick problem-solving.
+I’m looking for opportunities to use my skills and grow in a supportive team.
+I’m always eager to learn and improve.
 - 💻 I’m currently upskilling in: ReactJS, Machine Learning/AI and AWS
 - 📫 How to reach me: markohautala@live.se

 <hr>
-<h3>🛠️ My tech toolkit:</h3>
+<h3>🛠️ My full tech toolkit:</h3>

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)